matplotlib/matplotlib/doc/faq/howto_faq.rst

-This is not what show does and unfortunately, because doing blocking calls across user interfaces can be tricky, is currently unsupported, though we have made some pregress towards supporting blocking events.
+This is not what show does and unfortunately, because doing blocking calls across user interfaces can be tricky, is currently unsupported, though we have made some progress towards supporting blocking events.

 .. _howto-contribute: